Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Jaylen Brown included, hit the court versus the Miami Heat at 8:30 PM ET on Sunday in the 2023 NBA Playoffs.
+Jaylen Brown and the rest of the Boston Celtics hit the court versus the Miami Heat in the NBA Playoffs on Tuesday, at 8:30 PM ET.

-Now let's break down Brown's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Let's break down Brown's prop bets, and some stats and trends to help you make good wagers.

 Jaylen Brown Prop Bets vs. the Heat